LearnOnDemandSystems/docs/tms/connectivity-requires.md

 | Firefox<sup>1</sup> | 11+ |
 | Microsoft Edge | 1+ |

-<sup>1</sup> In some cases, the Firefox browser can cause repeating characters in vSphere labs.
+<sup>1</sup> In some cases, the Firefox browser can cause repeating characters in ESX labs.

 ### Labs that require the Enhanced controller: